Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 What I would ship is the learning.

 Because this experiment made something very clear: modern CSS is no longer just about presentation.
-It increasingly allows us to explore interaction, state and progressive enhancement in places that used to be JavaScript territory.
+It increasingly allows us to explore interaction, state, and progressive enhancement in places that used to be JavaScript territory.

 And sometimes, that’s exactly the kind of constraint that makes building for the web fun again.